Blind or visually impaired people who read braille can use the following specialized equipment:

 Browse Braille Printer Products

-To view a short video about braille transcribing software and braille embossers choose one of the following links.
+To view a short video about braille transcribing software and braille embossers choose the following link.

 Electronic Braille Notetakers